sgorgun/delegates-and-lambdas/README.md

    $`x_{n+1}=f(x_n), n = 1, 2, ...`$

-Count of the elements are defined by condition dynamically.
+The number of elements that were generated is defined by the condition dynamically.

-[Arithmetic](https://www.wikiwand.com/en/Arithmetic_progression) and [geometric](https://www.wikiwand.com/en/Geometric_progression) progressions are used as test sequences in the test proj
+[Arithmetic](https://www.wikiwand.com/en/Arithmetic_progression) and [geometric](https://www.wikiwand.com/en/Geometric_progression) progressions are used as test sequences in the test project.

 #### Sub-task 3